waggle-sensor/summer2023/Shen/irr_blog_post/irr_blog.md

 # Solar Irradiance Estimation

+Solar energy is one of the cleanest and most renewable sources of energy in today’s day and age.
+Through the development of this project there can be a vast economic impact in the sense that power grid operators will be able to manage power supply much more efficiently and even begin to automate processes for solar energy generation.
 We created a model to estimate solar irradiance in the sky based on ground images taken from Waggle/Sage nodes.
 We are excepting that this application will support:

 - Solar energy generation: predicting energy generation more accurately resulting in improved efficiency and grid management
 - Weather forecasting: assisting meteorologists in predicting weather patterns using solar irradiance levels, and in analyzing current weather conditions